sisl/ExpFamilyPCA.jl/paper.md

 ### Probabilistic Interpretation

-Observe that the PCA objective is equivalent to maximizing the Gaussian log-likelihood, so PCA can be viewed as a denoising procedure that recovers a latent, low-dimensional  structure from high-dimensional observations corrupted with Gaussian noise.
+Since this objective is equivalent to maximizing the Gaussian log-likelihood, PCA can be viewed as a denoising procedure to recover a low-dimensional latent structure from high-dimensional noisy observations.
 Formally,

 $$
 x_i \sim \mathcal{N}(\theta_i, I)